 The NASG model contests are typically held at the annual NASG Convention.
-However, they can also be held at other occassions.
+However, they can also be held at other occasions.
 The model contests are considered separate from the event at which they are held.

-Contact person: Contest Chairman
+Contact person: Charlie Leonard

 The definitions of the various types of contests offered.